adrelanos/aeternity-wiki/Research-and-Theory.md

 **b) They reveal information using the price mechanism.**

-Given that the participants in a prediction market are rewarded for being correct and punished for being wrong, they will try to be as accurate as possible and the prices will reflect that.
+Given that the participants in a prediction market are rewarded for being correct and punished for being wrong, they will try and be economically incentivized to be as accurate as possible and the prices will reflect that.
 In prediction markets prices can be understood as showing the probabilities of the outcome that is being traded.

 An example here could be a miner who wants to plan his hardware purchases in advance and needs to know the probability of the total hash rate getting past a certain level in the following six months.
 In this case, instead of guessing or relying on his intuition, the miner can set up a prediction market that will give him very accurate probabilities.
+The people betting on those opportunities would not be random people on the internet (As we see in normal forums), but "experts", who will provide very likely guesses, as they will lose their money if they are wrong, and will only gain money if they are right.

-### 2. How do prediction markets work on Æternity
+### 2. How do prediction markets work on æternity
 Prediction markets (Oracles) are one of the most anticipated use cases for blockchains.
 They can make possible the harnessing of the wisdom of the crowds in a decentralised and transparent manner for the first time.

 Ethereum has Augur and Gnosis trying to build prediction markets on top of it, with each its different system and currency.